imagineLife/big-site/content/redis/data-types/geospatial.md

 Store geospatial objects: pairs of longitude and latitude.
 Perform operations on those objects: find items close or far from those places.
 Redis provides a way to store/get these geospatial items with very low latency.
+- longitude can range from -180 to 180
+  - some say this is "unlimited"
+- latitude can range from -85.05...
+85.05...
+  - some say this is "limited"
+- coords outside of those limits will fail

 ### Storing
 for each geospatial object stored
 - a geohash is computed: 52bit in length
 - encodes geospatial into letters+digits combo
 - use geoadd to add data to a key (the key is a sorted set): `geoadd <key> <long> <lat> <id> [...moreIfYouWant]`
+  - sorted set commands are available: `intersect`, `union`, etc.
+  - NOTE: `zinterstore` and `zunionstore` ADD values together, which will change the location - probably not valuable commands to use with geospatial data

 ```bash
 # add 3 points